opas350/java-academy-2016/java-2/exercises/java2.md

 names.add("Kasey");<br/>
 System.out.println(names);<br/>

-## Write a program that prints its arguments in random order.
+## 3.-Write a program that prints its arguments in random order.
 Do not make a copy of the argument array.
 Demonstrate how to print out the elements using both streams and the traditional enhanced for statement. <br/>

 #ENUMERATIONS